-The HTA found the Licence Holder, the Designated Individual and the premises to be suitable in accordance with the requirements of the legislation.
+The HTA found the Licence Holder (LH), the Designated Individual (DI) and the premises to be suitable in accordance with the requirements of the legislation.
+Since the last site visit inspection, the CLHc has changed to the Chief Executive Officer (CEO) of the Trust.
+During the inspection, an interview was undertaken with the CEO who was found to be suitable for this role.